Addressing how microservices affect an application's performance can be complex -- if not daunting at first. However,...

-By not using microservices architecture best practices, for instance, it can diminish an application's quality of experience (QoE).
+By not using microservices architecture best practices, for instance, it can diminish an application's quality of experience (QoE) and service discovery.
 Additionally, with componentization so intrinsic to microservices, the approach also introduces more delays and network binds for which architects need to compensate or minimize.

 TechTarget contributor Tom Nolle laid out how to be mindful of these pitfalls within cloud application development and notes that developers wishing to benefit from microservices will also need to architect their applications to address the approach's QoE and network-related shortcomings.
 To be properly prepared, addressing these flaws has to happen at every development stage, including during an application's design, initial deployment and whenever changes to application workflow or structure are made.

 How to keep microservices' performance from going south

 By now, the performance tradeoffs of using microservices -- and how a team can monitor them -- are hopefully apparent.